 These are the shows to binge if you want your heart to go doki-doki.

-If you’ve ever watched anime, you know that Japan adores romance (unless you watched Legend of the Overfiend, which is clearly not romance).
+If you’ve ever watched anime online, you know that Japan adores romance (unless you watched Legend of the Overfiend, which is clearly not romance).
 While love is a treasure at any age, Japan’s has an affection for high school romances, when we’re all our most awkward and unsure.
 If the idea of reliving those days makes you feel a tingle of excitement, these shows should go on the list for your next streaming binge.

 The best romance anime series

 Clannad‘s main character, Tomoya Okazaki, is coping with the loss of his mother in a car accident and a father lost in his own sorrow.
 Osazaki’s heart is broken: He has no interest in school activities and feels life has no meaning.
 Then, third-year student Nagisa Furukawa enters the picture, and he agrees to help her revive the school’s defunct drama club.
-Based on the visual novel of the same name, Clannad wades into dark waters early, but sets the stage for a meaningful relationship between its characters.
+Based on the visual novel of the same name, Clannad wades into dark waters early but sets the stage for a meaningful relationship between its characters.
 It’s a great reminder of how people can change one another’s lives if they show up at just the right time.
 Streaming on Hulu. —Colette Bennett

 While Clannad takes the serious route to love, Toradora! is a classic example of what happens when a tsundere falls in love.
 When Taiga Aisaka, a character with a short fuse and an attitude who the whole school fears, meets protagonist Ryūji Takasu, she dislikes him at first.
 But as they conspire to help their best friends fall in love, the plotting backfires, landing Aisaka and Takasu into a situation they never saw coming.
 Despite seeming like a lighthearted romantic comedy at first, Toradora! has depth and is a really rewarding story to watch unfold.
 Streaming on Crunchyroll. —C.B.

-Originally aired in 1998, His and Her Circumstances posed a now-classic plot in the anime world: A perfectly poised student hides a secret life as a slob.
+Originally aired in 1998, His and Her Circumstances posed a now-classic plot in the romance anime world: a perfectly poised student hides a secret life as a slob.
 Yukino Miyazawa’s school image is threatened by the arrival of golden boy Soichiro Arima, who is top of their class.
-As the characters grow to know one another, they see that they both have private lives that don’t match their public personas—and that its quite alright to be who you really are.
+As the characters grow to know one another, they see that they both have private lives that don’t match their public personas—and that it’s quite alright to be who you really are.
 Directed by Evangelion creator Hideaki Anno, this series is every bit as touching more than a decade after its release.
-Streaming on YouTube.
+Streaming on YouTube. —C.B.

 Students saving one another through friendship is a popular reoccurring theme in many romance series, and Kimi ni Todoke falls right into line.
 Female student Kuronuma Sawako is made fun of at school for having a name similar to that of Sadako, the evil creature from the acclaimed Japanese horror film Ringu.
 But when popular guy Kazehaya Shouta befriends her, her idea of who she is starts to change.
 Delicately handled and told with great reserve, Kimi ni Todoke is a beautiful tale of school romance that will deeply move you.
-Streaming on Crunchyroll.
+Streaming on Crunchyroll. —C.B.

 The secret life theme returns when Misaki Ayuzawa, class president of former all-boys school Seika High, is busted by a good-looking male student named Takumi Usui who’s found out something about Ayuzawa she doesn’t want anyone to know: she works part-time in a maid cafe to earn money to support her family.
 While it seems like a simple blackmail situation at first, a relationship of mutual respect grows between the two which soon turns to love.
-Streaming on Hulu.
+Streaming on Hulu. —C.B.

 - The best anime theme songs ever

 - ‘Yuri on Ice’ season 2 can’t come soon enough

 Written and directed by Makoto Shinkai, 5 Centimeters Per Second is a poignant story of two people who fall in love young and how it affects them throughout their lives, even after they have been separated.
 The story begins when Takaki Tōno meets Akari Shinohara in middle school after she transfers and ends when both are adults, looking back on what was.
 While the ending is not a traditional one for a love story, it’s the sort of tale that stays with you long after the credits roll.
 Shinkai’s other works are equally thoughtful as well and worth a watch.
 Streaming on Crunchyroll. —C.B.

 When Sorata Kanda is kicked out of his dorm for keeping a stray cat, he moves into Sakura Dormitory and meets Mashiro Shiina, a famous manga artist who has no idea how to care for herself.
 The dorm head assigns Kanda to take care of Shiina, setting up the classic frustration chemistry that so many romance anime lean on.
 Despite having been done before, it’s a great watch, and a solid entry in the rom-com genre as well.
 Streaming on Crunchyroll. —C.B.

 10) Say “I love you”

 In another instance of the “popular boy coaxes frightened girl out of her shell,” Say “I Love You” introduces Mei Tachibana as a cynical girl who is afraid to trust others because of an early childhood experience.
 Popular classmate Yamato Kurosawa notices her, and their relationship begins to change both of their lives as they come to trust one another.
-Based on a manga, the series also got a live-action adaption in 2014.
-Streaming on Crunchyroll.
+Based on a manga, the romance anime series also got a live-action adaption in 2014.
+Streaming on Crunchyroll. —C.B.